-The statutory basis for processing personal data is described in Article 6, Para 1, Letter b of the General Data Protection Regulation.
+The legal bases for processing personal data are described in detail in Article 6, Para.
+1, Letter b of the General Data Protection Regulation (GDPR).

 2.2 Duration of storage

-Your job application documents will be stored for as long as they are needed for the purposes mentioned above, and for as long as statutory retention periods require it.
-We will delete your data after six months have elapsed since the vacant position was filled, unless we have received your permission to store the data for longer.
+Your job application documents will be stored for as long as necessary for the purposes mentioned above, and for as long as required by statutory retention periods.
+We delete your data after the expiry of six (6) months after the vacant position has been filled, unless we have your consent to store the data for longer.

-As an affected person, you are entitled to the following rights insofar as the statutory conditions required for them are fulfilled:
+As a data subject, you are entitled to the following rights, insofar as the statutory conditions for them are fulfilled:

-The right to restrict processing, Article 18 of the GDPR
+- Right to restriction of processing, Article 18 of the GDPR

-The right to data transferability, Article 20 of the GDPR
+- Right to data portability, Article 20 of the GDPR

-You have the right at any time, with effect for the future, to revoke the consent you have given to the processing of data.
+You have the right, with effect for the future, to revoke at any time the consent to data processing that you granted.

-You have the right to appeal to the Data Protection Supervisory Authority about data processing.
+You have the right to complain to the Data Protection Supervisory Authority about data processing.